-The staff is organized into four specialty areas:
+The staff is organized into three areas:

-- Development -- Specialists in software and computer programming, who develop, maintain and enhance the various systems used by the staff and the general public. - Project Management Specialists in the initiation, definition, execution, control and close-out of information technology projects. - Support Support Center staff troubleshoot, train and respond to requests for assistance from agency staff and the public.
-The Support Section also provides operational functionality and support of the Commission's audio-visual broadcast center. - Systems -- Personnel who focus on integrating enterprise network hardware (servers, switches, etc) and software (email, operating systems, data security, etc.).
+- Development Software engineers who develop, maintain and enhance the various systems used by agency staff and the general public. - Project Management Specialists in the initiation, definition, execution, control and close-out of information technology projects. - Systems & Support Technical staff who maintain the agency PCs and computer network and respond to help requests from agency staff in the use of computers and applications.

-During Fiscal Year 2013, the IT Division continued to enhance and expand the Commission's technology capabilities, as outlined in the following high-level overview.
+During Fiscal Year 2014, the IT Division continued to enhance and expand the

+Commission's technology capabilities, as outlined below: